 These days, many customers are turning to social media to connect with brands and high profile individuals.

 Twitter in particular is a powerful resource for customer communications and reputation building.
 Are you listening to what they have to say about you?
 You should.

 On social media, you should be monitoring not just your pages and accounts, but public mentions and comments.
 Remember that social media isn’t limited to what you’re putting out there: what people say about you is important as well, and it pays to monitor and join conversations about your brand.

 Social Media Reputation Monitoring Tools

 - Hootsuite: Hootsuite was made for social media monitoring.
-This tool allows you to monitor emerging trends, create custom conversation treams, monitor based on geolocation, and much more.
-This is the ultimate resource for monitoring your social media reputation.
+This tool allows you to monitor emerging trends, create custom conversation streams, monitor based on geolocation, and much more.

 Monitoring Reviews for Reputation Management

 Hardly anyone uses the Yellow Pages anymore.
 Can you blame them?
 You could choose a plumber from an ad on a page with hundreds of other listings and hope you’ve found a good one, or you can use the Internet to find one that’s just around the corner with multiple five star reviews.